ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 While we only use the ID token for authentication, the code flow's security benefits justify the additional complexity.

-### ID token claims checks against user info
+### ID token claims validation and userinfo endpoint

-The ID token contains cryptographically signed claims sufficient for authentication.
-While the userinfo endpoint provides similar data:
+The ID token contains cryptographically signed claims that provide secure authentication:

-- Both come from the same trusted source (Google)
-- Cross-checking offers no additional security
+- `aud` claim ensures the token was issued for our application
+- `iss` claim verifies Google as the token issuer
+- `exp` and `iat` claims prevent token reuse and replay attacks
+- `nonce` claim binds the token to our specific auth request
+- All claims are protected by Google's digital signature

+While the userinfo endpoint provides similar data, checking it is optional because:

-- ID token claims are designed for authentication
+- ID token claims are cryptographically secure and sufficient for authentication
+- Userinfo data lacks the security guarantees of signed claims
+- Cross-checking adds latency without improving security
-- Userinfo endpoint is optional for supplementary data
+- Userinfo endpoint is better suited for getting additional user attributes when needed

-We rely on ID token claims for authentication and consider userinfo data supplementary.
+We rely on ID token validation for secure authentication and use the userinfo endpoint only when additional profile data is required.

 ## Conclusion